-Home > Fitness & Health > Health Library > Recommitting to Staying Smoke-Free
+Home > Fitness & Health > Health Library > Recommitting to Staying Tobacco-Free

-It's common for people to smoke a cigarette or two, once in a while, after quitting.
+It's common for people to use tobacco once in a while after quitting.
 Here are some ideas for getting back on track.

 Plan what you'll do the next time you're in that situation.

 Ask loved ones for help.
-Try a support group, a quit-smoking app, or a quitline that provides counseling over the phone.
+Try a support group, a quit-tobacco app, or a quitline that provides counseling.

-Avoid places where you can easily ask for a cigarette.
-Don't buy a pack.
-If you're tempted to smoke, make yourself wait 2 hours.
+Avoid places where you can easily get tobacco.
+Don't buy any.
+If you're tempted to use tobacco, wait for the urge to pass.

 Try to learn from past situations when you resisted temptation.

 If you're not using medicine or nicotine replacement, think about trying it.
-Consider starting a quit-smoking program or talking to a counselor trained to help people quit.
+Consider starting a quit-tobacco program or talking to a counselor trained to help people quit.